BestTimesToVisit.com Logo

 culture

-Dress modestly when exploring the Casbah, especially if you plan to visit mosques or other religious sites.
-Think long sleeves, trousers or long skirts, and a headscarf for women.
-This shows respect for local customs and will help you blend in more easily.
+Dress modestly when exploring the Casbah, especially for women.
+Think long sleeves, loose-fitting trousers or skirts that go below the knee.
+This shows respect for the local culture and will help you blend in more easily, making interactions smoother.

 transport